Quantum-Optics-LKB/xp2nlse-ml/README.md

 Finally, if you provide a field of your experimental data it will compute what $n_2$, $I_{sat}$ and $\alpha$ are and will be able to propagate using [NLSE](https://github.com/Quantum-Optics-LKB/NLSE) to visually compare with your results.

 ![Results](img/prediction_n210_isat10_alpha10_power0.57.png)

+# Future improvements:

+- Do more tests on what types of noises improve training
+- Do more tests on model like change parameters
+- Implement different propagators (CNLSE with more parameters)